samipiit/SeleniumBootcamp/README.md

 * You must work with at least 10 different web applications (15 tests/application)
   * You are welcome to automate all the given applications, in order to reduce the number of tests required per application
-* You must test in all 7 available domains (see below for domain list)
+* You must test in all 8 available domains (see below for domain list)
-* You must develop at least 7 End-to-End test cases for automationpractice.com
+* You must develop at least 10 high-value test cases for automationpractice.com
-  * Take a poke around the account page, checkout page, shopping cart page, etc and try to think of some common scenarios that users might often encounter and then replicate that entire user journey programmatically
+    * Think about common production scenarios, such as registering an account, searching for items, adding items to cart, purchasing items, adding shipping address, viewing order history, etc
+* You must develop at least 10 high value test cases for freecrm.com
+    * Look at all the functionality this application allows you to do - Log a call, add a new contact, add new companies, scheduling calendar events, etc
 #
 ### REQUIREMENTS:
 - Explicit Wait